discoproject/disco/doc/py/core.rst

    .. method:: Disco.clean(name)

    Cleans records of the job *name*.
 Note that after the job records have been cleaned, there is no way to obtain addresses to the result files from the master.
-However, no files are actually deleted by :meth:`Disco.clean`.
+However, no files are actually deleted by :meth:`Disco.clean`, in contrast to :meth:`Disco.purge`.
+This function provides a way to notify the master not to bother about the job anymore, although you want to keep results of the job for future use.
+If you won't need the results, use :meth:`Disco.purge`.

+   .. method:: Disco.purge(name)

+   Deletes all records and files related to the job *name*.
+This implies :meth:`Disco.clean`.

    .. method:: Disco.jobspec(name)